| |

 Simon Bell - Calton

-Simon Bell was born in Skipton, the son a William and Sarah and followed
+eldest son Simon Bell was born in Skipton before the family had moved to Malhamdale, and he followed

 Barber and they lived in Myrtle House (now Calton Lodge), Calton.

-By the time of the 1901 census his son Edmund was running the smithy
+By the time of the 1901 census his son Edmund was working as a blacksmith

 to John William Morkill of Newfield Hall, a loyal retainer who was

-rewarded with an annuity on his retirement.
-As he lived to a good
+rewarded with an annuity by his employer on his retirement.
+As he continued to live to a good

 age, Mr Morkill is reported to have said that "it was the best